roberto-fernandino/petshop/README.md

 Adding and modifying categories is a straightforward process in the admin panel.
 The interface is self-explanatory, allowing you to create, edit, or delete categories as needed.
 All category-related actions can be performed directly from the admin panel, providing a user-friendly experience.

+## Email Functionalities

+One of the core features of our system is the seamless handling of emails, ensuring a smooth and efficient communication channel with users.

+### Sending Emails via Admin Panel

+The admin panel provides a user-friendly interface for sending emails.
+Whether it’s a notification, an update, or a promotional message, sending emails has never been easier.
+Simply navigate to the designated email section in the admin panel, compose your message, select the recipients, and hit send.
+It’s as easy as that!

+### Automatic Email on Registration

+We understand the importance of immediate communication, especially when welcoming new users to our platform.
+That’s why an email is automatically sent to the user’s account upon registration.
+This email includes essential details such as account verification, welcome information, and guides to get started.
+It ensures that users feel connected and informed right from their first interaction with our system.

+### Future Support for HTML Email Templates

+Looking ahead, we are excited to announce that future updates will include support for HTML email templates.
+This feature will allow administrators to choose from a variety of pre-designed templates or create custom designs using HTML.